grexi/documentation/Guides/Python/Django.md

 # Deploying a Django application

 In this tutorial we're going to show you how to deploy a Django application on [cloudControl].
-You can find the complete [source code][example-app] of the application on Github, which is the official [Django tutorial].
+You can find the [source code on Github][example-app] and check out the [Python buildpack][python buildpack] for supported features.
+It is the official [Django tutorial].
 The application allows to create, use and manage simple polls.

 ## The Django application explained

 ### Get the App

-First, clone the Django application from our repository:
+First, clone the Django application from our repository on Github:

 ~~~bash
 $ git clone git://github.com/cloudControl/python-django-example-app.git